Tech Content

 How Many Companies Have a FinOps Team

-These numbers seem to differ depending on the source, we would take a guess that the number is somewhere between these, but it is still a nascent practice for most companies.
-We assume that many of these companies have use DevOps implementation services or cloud implementation services that assist them in applying cloud cost optimization practices.
+We would take a guess that the number is somewhere between these, but it is still a nascent practice for most companies.
+We assume that many of these companies have used DevOps implementation services or cloud implementation services that assist them in applying cloud cost optimization practices, even if they don't call it "FinOps".

 What Skills Should FinOps Teams Have